Jean28518/linux-guides/freeipa-alma-linux-9/readme.md

 - Attribute "Login ID": `uid`
 - Attribute Username: `cn`
 - E-Mail Attribute: `mail`
-- Keep the rest blank and click on 'Sync AD/LDAP now' at the very bottom.
+- Keep the rest blank and click on 'Save'.
+- Then click 'Sync AD/LDAP now' at the very bottom.
 This takes some seconds.
 Reload the page and check the status.
 - You are finished!

+### Automatic Team Join

+- Go to the team settings, enable joining for every user of the server
+- Go the the Authentication -> Signup settings and disable account creation

+## Configure Rocket.Chat with LDAP

+- Create a new User `rocketchatsysuser` in FreeIPA and assign him to ipausers and admins
+- Administration -> Settings -> LDAP
+- Activate LDAP
+- Server type: Other
+- ldap host: ipa.int.de
+- LDAP-Port: 389
+- Enable reconnect
+- Enable login fallback
+- Enable Authentication
+- User-DN: `uid=rocketchatsysuser,cn=users,cn=accounts,dc=int,dc=de`
+- Password: password of the rocketchatsysuser.
+- Encryption: StartTLS
+- Disable reject unauthorized
+- Save the changes.
+Click on "test connection"
+- Go to the tab 'user search'
+- Base-DN: `dc=int,dc=de`
+- Save the changes and test the ldap search at the very top.
+A green message should appear in the top right corner.
+- LDAP is configured!

+### Disable signup and two factor authentication via mail

+- Administration -> Settings -> Accounts ("Konten")
+- In the section Two Factor Authentication disable it
+- In the section registration form change 'registration form' from public to disabled.